-Aggressive cell infiltration is a hallmark of GBM, and there is a significant need to better understand the biophysical mechanisms of invasion and leverage these insights for diagnosis, prognosis, and therapy (3,4,10,50).
-While work from our own laboratory and many others has strongly implicated Rho and Rac GTPase-driven cytoskeletal remodeling as a critical driver of invasion (11,12), it has remained unclear how suppression of effectors common to both pathways might influence invasion.
+therapy (3, 4, 10, 49).
+While work from our own laboratory and many others has strongly implicated Rho and Rac GTPase-driven cytoskeletal remodeling as a critical driver of invasion (11, 12), it has remained unclear how suppression of effectors common to both pathways might influence invasion.
 Here, we investigate one such common effector, LIMK, which is activated by the Rho effector ROCK and the Rac effector PAK1 to promote actin polymerization.
 We combine traditional and engineered culture paradigms to show that simultaneous suppression of both isoforms LIMK1 and LIMK2 reduces invasion through disrupted cell polarization, impaired chemotaxis, and ability to navigate confined spaces.
-Moreover, suppression of LIMK1/2 in vivo produces more circumscribed and less infiltrative tumors, resulting in a ~30% extension in survival.
-These findings strongly show that disrupting cell invasion effectively abrogates GBM progression and support further preclinical exploration of LIMK1/2 inhibition as a strategy for limiting GBM invasion.
+Moreover, suppression of LIMK1/2 in vivo produces more circumscribed and less infiltrative tumors, resulting in an approximately 30% extension in survival.
+These findings show that disrupting cell invasion significantly slows GBM progression in a mouse model and supports further preclinical exploration of LIMK1/2 inhibition as a strategy for limiting GBM invasion.